Proglang-TypeScript/dts-auto-generate/notes.md

 * How do we discern between constructors and regular functions?
   Perhaps we can use the convention that constructors have names in CamelCase.
   Or we can check if the function assigns properties on `this`.
 This might also flag methods, though.

+## Remarks (PT 20211129)

+* what do you mean with *output not specified*?
+* The main problem with all test-driven methods is that they compute under-approximations, even if we combine the results of several execution paths and argument variations.
+But at certain points, we liberally perform over-approximations, so that it is hard to argue formally about correctness in the end.
+In the end, we can ony argue quantitatively by comparing against some benchmark (ground truth, at best).
+* It would be best to reuse (and maybe improve) the transformation of traces to types and concentrate on improving coverage starting from as little as possible.
+Though any starting point should do - including example code.
+* What's the issue with constructors vs regular functions?